 Your mileage reimbursements are only as accurate as your mileage tracking.
-Ensure that you’re equipping employees with the best mileage tracker available.
+Ensure that you’re equipped with the best mileage tracker available.

-Reimbursing employees for mileage is a great way to protect them from the costs of operating a vehicle for work—especially now that the tax reform has eliminated the unreimbursed business expense deduction.
-That’s right—for the 2018–2025 tax years, it will be more important than ever for employers to ensure they supply their mobile workforce with an accountable plan for vehicle reimbursement.
+Reimbursing employees for mileage is a great way to protect them from the costs of operating a vehicle for work – especially now that the tax reform has eliminated the unreimbursed business expense deduction.
+That’s right – for the 2018–2025 tax years, it is more important than ever for employers to ensure they supply their mobile workforce with an IRS-accountable plan for vehicle reimbursement supported by an IRS-compliant mileage log.

 In the past, many organizations have relied on Microsoft Excel spreadsheets to serve as mileage trackers.
 Employees would routinely record their business trip mileage into the company spreadsheet as part of the car reimbursement process.
 But now the market is filled with tracking devices, GPS apps, and expense systems with mileage capture.
 How do you know what’s right for your organization?